Volleyball at the Summer Olympics: Men's winners

 The first two editions of the volleyball Olympic tournament were won by the Soviet Union team.
 Bronze in 1964 and silver in 1968, Japan won gold in 1972.
 In 1976, the introduction of a new offensive skill, the back row attack, helped Poland win the competition over the Soviets in a very tight five-setter.

 In 1980, many of the strongest teams in men's volleyball belonged to the Eastern Bloc, so the American-led boycott of the 1980 Summer Olympics did not have as great an effect on these events as it had on the women's.
 The Soviet Union collected their third Olympic gold medal with a 3–1 victory over Bulgaria.
-With a Soviet-led boycott in 1984, the United States confirmed their new volleyball leadership in the Western World by sweeping smoothly over Brazil at the finals.
+With a Soviet-led boycott in 1984, the United States confirmed their new volleyball leadership in the Western World by sweeping smoothly over Brazil in the finals.
 In that edition a minor nation, Italy, won their first medal, but Italy would rise to prominence in volleyball in later decades.
 A long-awaited confrontation between the US and Soviet volleyball teams came in the 1988 final: powerplayers Karch Kiraly and Steve Timmons pushed the United States to a second gold medal setting the issue in favor of the Americans.

 In 1992, Brazil upset favorites Unified Team, Netherlands, and Italy for their first Olympic championship.
 Runners-up Netherlands, with Ron Zwerver and Olof van der Meulen, came back in the following edition for a five-set win over Italy.
 In spite of their success in other major volleyball competitions in the 1990s, Italy did not fare well at the Olympics.
 After winning bronze in Atlanta, Serbia and Montenegro, led by Vladimir and Nikola Grbić, beat Russia at the final in 2000 to secure the gold (in 1996 and 2000 they played under the name Federal Republic of Yugoslavia).